spatie/typescript-transformer/docs/transformers/getting-started.md

 The `add` method will return a token that can be used in your transformed type.
 It's a link between the two types and will later be replaced by the actual type implementation.

-When no type was found (for example: because it wasn't converted to TypeScript) the type will default to TypeScript's `any` type.
+When no type was found (for example: because it wasn't converted to TypeScript), the type will default to TypeScript's `any` type.

-In the end the package will produce the following output:
+In the end, the package will produce the following output:

 ```tsx
 export type RoleEnum = 'guest' | 'admin';